jaraonthe-dot-net/ASB/README.md

 See the [documentation](doc/index.md).
 Check out the [examples](asb/example/hello-world.asb).

+Syntax highlighting configuration can be found in the [misc/](misc/README.txt) folder.

 # Quick Start

 Execute the ASB binary with one of the files in the `asb/example/` folder.
 E.g.: